bwarren2/vim-for-the-impatient/0001-config.md

 # From 0 to Markdown

 We're going to start from nothing and go to using Vim as a reasonable Markdown editor.
+In my experience, it is easiest to get used to Vim by getting to a tool I would actually use, and gluing new features to my workflow as I need them.
+This will take about an hour.

 We're actually covering a big chunk of material:

 1. Basic usage
 2. Safe config